Dalle2fan/cubiomes/README.md

 - Set biome size requirements

 ## **Usage**
-After running, set and paste the parameters for seed scanning, and then press Control+D enter the parameters to start the scan.
+1. After installation is set up, set and paste the parameters for seed scanning.
+2. Then press Control+D to submit the parameters to start the scan.

 ### **Working Example:**
 ```